 Participants: Prof Salim Abdool Karim (CAPRISA), Prof Tulio de Oliveira (Stellenbosch University), Prof Anthony So (Johns Hopkins Bloomberg School of Public Health), Dr Magda Robalo (former Minister of Health of Guinea Bissau), Dr Sikhulile Moyo (Botswana-Harvard AIDS Institute Partnership), Fatima Abba (Bill & Melinda Gates Foundation), Mikael Garnier-Lavalley (French Ministry of Health), Aurélie Jousset (Gavi).

-Terminology and semantics
+Discussion on principles and obstacles in international discussions

-One of the key points raised by participants concerned terminology and related semantic issues.
-If fair benefit-sharing is not approached in the same way by the players in the system, depending on their position, it is above all because of the tension that this notion carries between public good and common good.
-It is not easy to determine whether the notion applies to the knowledge generated per se, or to the technological innovation that results from it.
+Fair benefit-sharing is not approached in the same way by various players in the system, depending on their position. the tension that this notion carries between public good and common good.
+For some, the notion applies to the knowledge generated, for others to the technological innovation that results from it.

-Participants insisted on the need to achieve a form of solidarity in pandemic preparedness and response, particularly in the wake of unequal access to medical countermeasures during the COVID-19 pandemic.
-This final objective must be taken into account in the construction of an effective fair benefit-sharing mechanism.
-The materialization of solidarity could involve the notion of fair benefit-sharing as a tool, go beyond the concepts of charity or humanitarian purpose and ensure an adequate return on investment.
-This could involve a fundamental rethinking of the terms themselves and their interrelation.

-The conversation led participants towards the concept of reciprocity, implying a selflessness on the part of scientists and institutions at the heart of pandemic preparedness and response.
+Several participants insisted on the need to a form of solidarity in pandemic preparedness and response, particularly in the wake of unequal access to medical countermeasures during the COVID-19 pandemic.
+A pragmatic and working materialization of solidarity could involve the notion of fair benefit-sharing as a tool, to go beyond the concepts of charity or humanitarian purpose – that has shown not to be very conducive to productive international discussions - while ensuring an adequate return on investment.
+The conversation led participants towards the concept of reciprocity. implying a selflessness on the part of scientists and institutions at the heart of pandemic preparedness and response.
 This concept could be developed and extended to determine its exact contours and link with solidarity and fair benefit-sharing.

 The discussion on terminology has concrete effects on fair benefit-sharing, and in particular on the determining aspect of compensation induced by the notion.
 Participants also discussed the fundamental difference between compensating talent (the scientist) and knowledge (the data).